inertialsense/docs.inertialsense.com/docs/user-manual/com-protocol/binary.md

 # Inertial Sense Binary Protocol

 The Inertial Sense binary protocol provides the most efficient way to communicate with the µINS, µAHRS, and µIMU because it preserved the native floating point and integer binary format used in computers.
-Binary protocol is not human readable like [ASCII Protocol](../com-protocol/nmea.md).
+Binary protocol is not human readable like [NMEA Protocol](../com-protocol/nmea.md).
 Binary protocol uses [Data Set (DID)](../com-protocol/DID-descriptions.md) C structures defined in SDK/src/data_sets.h of the InertialSense SDK.

 ## Communication